podcastforme/nighly-bible-landing-page/web/src/docs/PRIVACY_POLICY.md

 ## Children's Privacy

-Our App is not intended for children under 13.
+Children under 13 must be accompanied by a parent or guardian when using our App.
 We do not knowingly collect information from children under 13.

 ## Changes to This Policy